MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

 When you enter criteria, you can use all the numbers and letters that you normally use in the field.
 But there's also a set of special symbols that you can use as operators to further filter the results.
 The following sections describe these symbols and how to use them as operators in filters.

 > [!TIP]
-> For more information about filtering dates and times, see [Working with Calendar Dates and Times](ui-enter-date-ranges.md).
+> For more information about filtering dates and times, see [Work with Calendar Dates and Times](ui-enter-date-ranges.md).

 > [!IMPORTANT]
 > - There may be situations where the value that you want to filter on contains a symbol that's an operator.
 For more information about handling these situtions, see [Filtering on Values That Contain Symbols](#symbols) for more instructions about handling this situation.